RyanCCollins/techrapport.github.io/_posts/2015-10-26-ten-great-tips-for-blogging-in-jekyll.md

 {% endraw %}
 {% endhighlight %}

-In the [YAML front matter](http://jekyllrb.com/docs/frontmatter/) of your blog post markdown files, set an array containing one or more categories.
+In the [YAML front matter](http://jekyllrb.com/docs/frontmatter/) of your blog post Markdown files, set an array containing one or more categories.
 Make sure you use an array, because if you don't then any categories that are more than one word will get split into multiple categories.

 {% highlight YAML %}
 category: [category 1, category 2]